Fantom-foundation/go-txflow/README.md

 TxFlow Core is asynchronous Byzantine Fault Tolerant (aBFT) middleware that takes a state transition machine - written in any programming language - and securely replicates it on many machines.

+TxFlow is designed for responsiveness.
+Instead of blocks, transactions are confirmed in realtime asynchronously.
+When a transaction is received, validators sign and create a TxVote.
+These are again asynchronously broadcasted out.
+There are no view changes.

+The process flow is as follows

+- Transaction payload received via client RPC
+  - Transactions are broadcast via p2p (no synchrony)
+- Validator signs transaction
+  - Voted Transactions are broadcast via p2p (no synchrony)
+- When 2n/3 stake from votes are collected the transaction is committed to the state

+The above allows for transactional responsiveness

+Blocks are still produced as a ticker to allow for a time based ordering (similar to BFT lamport timestamps)

+Transactions potentially not confirmed within a block proposal are included in the block proposal to allow a fallback for responsiveness

 ## Releases

 NOTE: The master branch is now an active development branch (starting with `v0.1.0`).
 Please, do not depend on it and